-I will admit it.
-I fall in line with the British stereotype.
+I admit it.
+I’m in line with the British stereotype.
 I LOVE a good pie.

 There’s just something about a warm, comforting pie, that buttery pastry and plenty of steaming hot filling, served with creamy mashed potato and seasonal vegetables.
 Especially when it’s chilly out.

 Come on, surely you can’t say you’ve never felt like a pie when it’s a cold day?